 “Do you take check?”

-Payment is due at the time of the session and can be made via cash, check , Venmo or the Ca$h apps.
+Payment is due at the time of the session and can be made via cash, check,invoice or Venmo .
 I no longer accept Paypal as there are digital payment options that don’t charge fees.
 If this is an issue, please talk with me.
 I’m certain we can work something out!
 Please note that photos will not be edited until payment is received.

 “When will my photos be ready?”